bayusatria71/PAYUNGi/Readme.md

 if the download succeeded, then you can virtualize the phone to test the codes.

 ## PAYUNGI Compiling Guide
 After you set up the Android, Firebase and the AVD, its finally time to Build the Application to an APK file.
-There is 2 kind of apk type, one for debug and one signed-app when the app ready to be released.
+There is 2 kind of apk type, one for debug and one for signed-app ,when the app is ready to be released.

 ### Build Debug-app
+To Build Debug app all you need to do is  go to Build tab, and choose Build APK
 ### Build Signed-app